highlevelbits/blog/content/2016/03/sorting-a-csv.md

 tags: bash, sort, csv
 ---

-If you knwo your spreadsheet tool you probably think this post is rather useless.
+If you know your spreadsheet tool you probably think this post is rather useless.
 I like doing things on the command line and so I felt it important to find out how a CSV file can be sorted thereon.(In my case I got a CSV file containing a memory report of a redis instance.)